Facebook Just Shook Up Your ECommerce Strategy With Facebook Shops

 The implication of this statement is that Instagram Posts like the one below will continue to have a ‘View on Website’ option as long as they want it, thus bypassing check-out in Instagram (or Facebook).

-The Five Steps to Set-up Your Instagram Storefront
+The Three Steps to Set-up Your Instagram Storefront

 1. Determine Eligibility (Must answer yes to all five questions)